-Re-energized Biden comes out swinging after dreadful Trump debate
+Re-energised Biden comes out swinging after dreadful Trump debate

 — Joe Biden (@JoeBiden) June 28, 2024

-For his part, former president Trump slammed Biden’s performance and leaned into the foreboding rhetoric that has come to define his style of politics in remarks at a political rally in Chesapeake, Virginia, on Friday.
+Trump, meanwhile, slammed Biden’s performance and leaned into the foreboding rhetoric that has come to define his style of politics in remarks at a political rally in Chesapeake, Virginia, on Friday.

-“We have to take it back from that party [the Democrats], that’s an evil party,” Trump said at a rally in Chesapeake, Virginia on Friday.
+“We have to take it back from that party [the Democrats] – that’s an evil party,” he said.
 “Despite the fact that crooked Joe Biden spent the entire week at Camp David [a presidential retreat] resting, working, studying.
 He studied very hard, he studied so hard he didn’t know what the hell he was doing.”

+Trump later added: “Joe Biden’s problem is not his age, it’s his competence.”

 Many voters before the debate expressed concerns about Biden’s age, and the wobbly performance led to a wave of calls for him to step down and make room for a replacement candidate.